Mike Portnoy: Dream Theater: 1985–2010, 2023–present

 In the spring of 2010, Portnoy filled in for Avenged Sevenfold's former drummer, Jimmy "The Rev" Sullivan, who died during the production of the band's fifth album, Nightmare.
 On May 5, 2010, Portnoy released a statement on his status with Avenged Sevenfold on their official website, confirming his working relationship with the band.

 In September 2010, Portnoy announced he was leaving Dream Theater.
 The band hired Mike Mangini to replace him after inviting and holding auditions with seven "world-class" drummers.

 Avenged Sevenfold chose not to continue working with Portnoy after the Nightmare tour was completed, partly due to the significant controversy surrounding his departure from Dream Theater.
-Following this, Portnoy announced that he had asked to return to Dream Theater but was turned down by their lawyer, as the band had already brought Mangini fully on board and he had left his tenured teaching position at Berklee College of Music to join the band.
+Following this, Portnoy announced that he had asked to return to Dream Theater but was turned down by their lawyer, as the band had already brought Mangini fully on board and he had left his teaching position at Berklee College of Music to join the band.

 On October 25, 2023, Dream Theater announced that Portnoy was returning to the band, after gradually reconciling with the members throughout his 13-year absence and finally reconnecting with James LaBrie in 2022 at the band's show at the Beacon Theatre in New York.
 Shortly afterward, the band announced their first tour with Portnoy in fourteen years, titled the "40th Anniversary Tour 2024–2025", which began with a month-long European leg in October 2024.
 Portnoy's first album with the band in 15 years, Parasomnia, was released on February 7, 2025.

-In addition to reclaiming his spot behind the drum kit, Portnoy was once again tasked with creating Dream Theater's live setlists.
-This resulted in Dream Theater returning to form with more dynamic setlists for the 40th anniversary tour, surprising fans with rarities and deep cuts to commemorate special shows.
-Examples include performing the Christmas classic "O Holy Night" on the second night of back-to-back shows in Santiago, Chile, performing "The Best of Times" live for the first time ever at Radio City Music Hall in New York City, and performing a full-length cover of Pink Floyd's "Echoes" at the historic Amphitheatre of Pompeii in Pompeii, Italy.